MuckyTaters/MuckyVision3/README.md

 Implementing basic audio was something of a detour, as I relealised that sound is important for demonstration software, especially on social media.

-Next on the TODO list remains the apply custom ASCII sets for Console and ImageText.
+Next on the TODO list remains the creation of custom ASCII sets for Console and ImageText.
 After that, sprites and collision detection.

 Incidentally, audio implementation is far from complete.
 The next step for audio is to implement a self-playing VoiceSynth class.
 At present, the main program holds the